sachin10101998bot/aima-exercises/_site/markdown/4-Beyond-Classical-Search/exercises/ex_5/question.md

 The **And-Or-Graph-Search** algorithm in
-Figure <a class="insideBookFigRef" id="insidebookfigref" target="_blank" href="https://aimacode.github.io/aima-exercises/figures/and-or-graph-search-algorithm.png">and-or-graph-search-algorithm</a> checks for
+Figure <a class="insideBookFigRef" target="_blank" href="https://aimacode.github.io/aima-exercises/figures/and-or-graph-search-algorithm.png">and-or-graph-search-algorithm</a> checks for
 repeated states only on the path from the root to the current state.
 Suppose that, in addition, the algorithm were to store *every* visited state and check against that list.
 (See in